What is a territorial tax and does the United States have one now?

 Bottom line—the US system is a hybrid between a territorial and a worldwide system.
 It still retains some incentives of a pure territorial system to invest in lower-tax foreign countries instead of at home and to shift reported profits to lower-tax jurisdictions.
 And it still retains some features of a worldwide system that may place US multinationals at a competitive disadvantage compared with multinationals resident in other jurisdictions.
 But the hybrid nature of the system makes the problem of income shifting smaller than it would be in a pure territorial system and makes the competitiveness problem smaller than it would be in a pure worldwide system.
 And the lower 21 percent corporate rate in the new tax law makes both problems smaller than under the previous corporate rate of 35 percent.

 Finally, the system continues to be extremely complex.
-How companies will adjust their behavior in response to revised incentives and how effective the IRS will be in enforcing the new rules remains to be seen.
+How companies will adjust their behavior in response to revised incentives, how new Treasury regulations will affect these incentives, and how effective the IRS will be in enforcing the new rules remains to be seen.

 Gravelle, Jane G., and Donald J Marples.
 2018.
 “Issues in International Corporate Taxation: The 2017 Revision (P.L.
 115-97).”
 CRS Report R45186.
 Washington, DC: Congressional Research Service.